The easiest way to have power camping or van living is to use a power station with a solar panel.

 The power stations can handle most electric demands

-of items that you would usually need camping.
+that you would usually need when camping.

 Another great aspect of the self-contained power system